PostHog/posthog.com/contents/tutorials/bubble-ab-tests.md

 ![Add script in Framer](../images/tutorials/bubble-ab-tests/add-flag-code.mp4)

 That's it!
 Your A/B test is now live.
-Half your users will see the updated button text and PostHog will track whether it has an impact on your click-through rate.
+PostHog will split your users so half see the updated button text and tracks whether it has an impact on your click-through rate.
 You can [view your test results](/docs/experiments/testing-and-launching#viewing-experiment-results) on the experiment page in PostHog.

 If you want to test each variant of your experiment to make sure it is working correctly, add the line `posthog.featureFlags.override({'bubble-button-experiment': 'variant_name'})` to your code: